-Applications and information regarding admission before the Eastern District are available online at http://www.wied.uscourts.gov/index.php.
+Applications and information regarding admission before the Eastern District.
 You should submit the required materials directly to the court in Milwaukee.
 You must have an attorney already admitted to practice before the Eastern District complete the required Affidavit in support of your admission.
-If you have any questions regarding admission before the Eastern District, please direct them to the court clerk's office at (414) 297-3372.
+If you have any questions regarding admission before the Eastern District, please direct them to the court clerk's office at 414-297-3372.

 A brief note about other federal courts: All federal courts have their own rules for admission.
 Most are easily met and can be done by mail, but most also require that your admission be moved by someone who is already a member of that court.
 Contact the clerk of the federal court where you are interested in practicing to obtain rules and applications.
 The UW Law Alumni Association and/or the Office of Career and Professional Development may be able to help you find someone in another state to move your admission.

-Admission to the bar of the U.S. Supreme Court requires that you practice three years before applying; the website is: www.supremecourtus.gov/bar/baradmissions.html.
+Admission to the bar of the U.S. Supreme Court requires that you practice three years before applying.

 If you are unable to make the scheduled group swearing-in, you can be sworn in at the Wisconsin Supreme Court's next monthly admission ceremony.
 If you wish to be sworn-in to practice as a Wisconsin attorney but must leave the state permanently before the group swearing-in date for UW Law graduates, you can still be sworn-in to the Wisconsin Bar.
 There are two avenues for this, neither of which is easy—so if at all possible, it's best to get sworn-in at the group ceremony (or, alternatively, at the Supreme Court's regularly scheduled monthly swearing-in ceremony).

 The procedure for an out-of-state swearing-in to the Wisconsin Bar is somewhat involved.
-A brief explanation follows and further information is available from Mr. Paul Swart, Assistant Deputy Clerk, Supreme Court/Court of Appeals Clerk's Office, (608) 261-4308.
+A brief explanation follows and further information is available from Mr. Gabe Anderson, Intake Clerk, Supreme Court/Court of Appeals Clerk's Office, 608-261-4309, Gabriel.Anderson@WIcourts.gov.

 Supreme Court Rule 40.02(4) provides that the oath may be administered by any person authorized by that jurisdiction to administer the attorney’s oath for bar admission.
-If you wish to have such a person administer the oath, you must provide a copy of the rule from that jurisdiction which provides authority for that person to administer an attorney’s oath, along with a letter including the proposed date and time as well as the name and address of the individual administering the oath.
+Admittees may be sworn-in by a state Supreme Court justice, Federal Judge, U.S. Supreme Court justice or other authorized person from an outside jurisdiction (ie. public notary in certain states).
+If you wish to have such a person administer the oath, you must provide a copy of the rule from that jurisdiction which provides authority for that person to administer an attorney’s oath, along with a letter including the proposed date and time as well as the name, title, email address of the individual administering the oath.
+Also include the jurisdiction of the authorized individual and the rule that allows that person to administer the oath.
 This should be submitted at least 10 days in advance of the scheduled date.

-Upon receipt of the above items (letter, jurisdiction rule, memo/certificate, mailing form and check), Mr. Swart will send acknowledgment directly to the individual who will administer the oath along with required paperwork.
+Upon receipt of the above items (letter, jurisdiction rule, memo/certificate, mailing form and check), Mr. Anderson will send the verifications forms to you and the individual who will administer the oath .

 The decision to seek Early Admission must not be approached lightly.
 Early Admission is granted in rare instances when the law graduate can demonstrate that extraordinary and compelling circumstances, such as medical exigency or military obligation, warrant this special consideration.
 Early Admission cannot occur until after the official degree conferral date.
 The group swearing-in is often within two weeks of the official degree conferral date, and it generally takes a week or so after the degree conferral date for the early admission request to be processed by the Supreme Court; therefore, early admission may only be a week or so before the group swearing-in.